Our Class Governor is Mr Gaughan

 As part of our new RE topic we have been exploring how we make others feel welcome and sharing our own experiences of being made to feel welcome.
 We then put this into practice by welcoming our class Governor, Mr Gaughan for a visit.
 Last weeks 'autumn walk' has led to lots of craft work including making hedgehogs and hoglets, stick wrapping with autumn colours and using pastels to decorate leaves.
 In maths we have been learning about addition and had a great time playing a pirate game involving combining bags of treasure.
 Each child has received their own 'tricky word key ring' today.
 Please help your child to quickly recognise these words as this will help them to read more fluently.

 We have really enjoyed learning about Baptism in RE this week.
 The children were all keen to take part in acting out what happens when a baby is welcomed into God's family and made some lovely baptismal candles.
-The story 'Owl Babies' created lots of interest in owls led to lots of great art work with the children particularly enjoying making owl masks.
+The story 'Owl Babies' created lots of interest in owls and led to lots of great art work, with the children particularly enjoying making owl masks.
 In our maths lessons we have been learning how to add 1 more and playing number track games.
 Our PE coach was very impressed this week with the improvement in the children's rolling and aiming skills and these sessions will continue on Mondays next half term.

 Have a lovely half term break!